-As a financial aid recipient, you are responsible for reading and understanding all information detailed in the Financial Aid Award Guide.
-The Award Guide explains the information contained in your Award Summary and the steps you must take to receive and maintain your aid.
+As a financial aid recipient, you are responsible for reading and understanding all information detailed on-line at Manage Aid.
+The Manage Aid section explains the information contained in your Award Summary and the steps you must take to receive and maintain your aid.

 Grants and scholarships are types of financial aid that do not require repayment.
 Student loans are the most common type of financial aid and must be repaid.
 Federal work-study requires that you obtain a campus job in order to receive the funds.